constalexander/boodi/README.md

 ## Start the app

-To start the development server run `nx serve boodi`.
+To start the development server run `nx serve fe`.
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!

 ## Generate code